August - An Idea for Every Day - Week 3

 item of interest to him and some that he thinks we will find useful for varying

 reasons.
-You know, we’ve found a few ways to turn Mail Order Catalog Day into a
+We’ve found a few ways to turn Mail Order Catalog Day into a

 learning opportunity.
 Check out these Mail Order Catalog learning activities